Summarized Tax Strategies

 Source: Advanced Tax Strategies

-• CRTs let taxpayers donate appreciated assets, defer gain, and receive income for life.
+• CRTs let you donate appreciated assets, defer gain, and receive income for life.
+The trust, that is usually created by you and a competent attorney, sells the asset tax-free and reinvests proceeds for income payouts.

 Source: Advanced Tax Strategies

-Economic Substance Doctrine (Reference for Advisors)
+Economic Substance Doctrine summarized-

 • Every transaction must have a substantial non-tax purpose and meaningful economic effect.